Corresponding authors: ?E-mail:

 3.4 Comparison with Brady's Stresslets in a Shear Flow

 In suspension mechanics, the concept of stresslet has been a useful tool for understanding the rheology of suspension and its mixture.
 It is the symmetric portion of the first moment of the force distribution in suspension.
 Though the stresslet is unnecessary in the equations of motion for a particle, it is an important bridge between the force distribution and the motion of the suspension.
-By introducing a set of hydrodynamic resistance tensor, Brady had proposed the expressions for the bulk stress in a suspension with shear flow:[13-14]
+By introducing a set of hydrodynamic resistance tensor, Brady had proposed the expressions for the bulk stress in a suspension with shear flow:[13-14]with

 The hydrodynamic stresslet $\langle {S}^{H} \rangle$ is a moment of the fluid traction force taken over the surface of a particle.
 Therefore, it represents the average of the continuum stress inside that particle.
 The inter-particle stresslet $\langle {S}^{P} \rangle$ arises from the solvent-mediated hydrodynamic forces, while the Brownian stresslet $\langle {S}^{B} \rangle$ stems from the thermal fluctuations of the solvent.
 Actually, Brady's result has obtained wide usage in the investigation of viscoelasticity in suspensions.[35-38] Therefore, in the following, we will compare our results with Eq.
 (45) to show that our derivation includes all the contributions that presented in Eq.
 (45).